catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 Object locking also supports legal holds, which prevent object deletion regardless of retention settings.
-A legal hold can be applied to or removed from an object version at any time during its lifetime by users with appropriate permissions.
+A legal hold can be applied to or removed from an object version at any time during its lifetime by users with the ``LEGALHOLDPLACEHOLDER`` role.

 Interaction Between Lock Modes and Legal Hold
 ----------------------------------------------